kennethkalmer/ember-cli-nouislider/README.md

 This will install `nouislider` via Bower, and will include it into your application's mergetree, so you don't need to worry about anything there.

+## Demo & documentation

+Have a look around then [demo and documentation](http://kennethkalmer.github.com/ember-cli-nouislider) to get a feel for how to use it.

 ## Component

 Once the installation is done, you'll need to generate your own component and re-export